Romathonat/vulgaireDevEntries/docker/docker.md

 ![](https://raw.githubusercontent.com/Romathonat/vulgaireDevEntries/master/docker/docker_build.png)

 At the beginning, you write a **Dockerfile** to describe what you want to put in your **image**: a python project?
 A java?
 A PostgreSQL database ?
-Then, you can create an **image**, from this dockerfile.
+Then, you can create an **image**, from this Dockerfile.
 From this image, you can run one or more **containers**.
 What is the difference between images and containers ?
 You can see it like in OOP: the image is the class, and the container is the object.
 You can instantiate several objects from a single class, each of them owning their data.
 If we continue with the metaphor we can say that the Dockerfile corresponds to the code you write to describe you class.

 ### Docker pull
 On the schema, you also have the **docker hub**, wich is a place when you can push you images, and where you can also pull images from other people !